Glitch752/Todo-board/README.md

 # Todo-board

-A simple recreationm of a to-do board like trello, entirely client-side.
+A simple recreation of a to-do board like trello, entirely client-side.
 In progress.